Ahmed-Maher77/Product-Management-System__CRUDS-Operations/README.md

 <br>

 ## Key Features:
+- <b>Create:</b> Add new products with details like title, price, taxes, ads, discount, count, and category.
+- <b>Read:</b> Display a list of products with details and dynamically updated totals.
+- <b>Update:</b> Edit existing product information, with changes reflected instantly.
+- <b>Delete:</b> Remove specific products or clear all products from the list.
+- <b>Search:</b> Find products based on various criteria for quick access.
 - <b>Responsive Design:</b> Ensures seamless user experience across various devices.
 - <b>High Performance:</b> Optimized for fast loading and efficient operation.
 - <b>Accessibility:</b> Designed with accessibility in mind to ensure usability for all users.